conestack/bdajax/README.txt

 of an 'event/listener' model, what makes it possible to 'listen' to, and trigger 'events' on the DOM tree.

+Consider a navtree as example; the idea is to trigger an event when a navigation item gets clicked, and listen to this event on all DOM elements which wants to get notified if server context changes (what is indicated by the thrown event).

+This makes it possible to have completely decoupled "sub-applications" knowing nothing but an event contract from each other.

 Attributes
 ----------